chalmersplasmatheory/FIKA/README.md

     - `E_radMax_eV`

          Maximum radiation energy expected in the units of eV.
 The sampling of Fourier transformation will be 20x this value.
-The mmaximum energy has to be higher than 2x this     value for correct sampling.
+The maximum energy has to be higher than 2x this value for correct sampling.
 If you find out that the highest photon energy is higher than this value, we recommend to rerun the code increasing this value.
 Example:

           E_radMax_eV = 1000

-    - `E_slice_eV`
+    - `r`

-        A bin energy size in the units of eV of the final output energy spectrum histogram.
+       Radial position in the spherical coordinates in the units of m, giving the position of the observer.
 Example:

-          E_slice_eV = 2

-    - `t_slice_s`

-         A bin time size in the units of second of the final output of the radiation temporal profile.
-Example:

-          t_slice_s = 5e-18
+          r = 1

     - `phi`

        Angle φ in the spherical coordinates, giving the position of the observer.
 Example: